 How does Ana feel about herself now?

 "Amazing.
 I'm glad I trusted and I let go and didn't have control over it.
-Although I did make Robin take a few shots that maybe he wouldn't of, they look amazing.
+Although I did make Robin take a few shots that maybe he wouldn't have, they look amazing.
 I look sexy!"

 Ana's message to anyone who's feeling apprehensive about coming along to us: